craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### of Mobility
 A thin, orange, lightly carbonated potion used by adventurers and illicit athletes to force their bodies beyond their natural limits.

+After digestion, you gain a bonus to your speed equal to (G * 5ft), and you have Advantage on Dexterity Saving Throws.

 #### of Haste
+A thick, yellow, decarbonated potion used by adventurers and arcanists to decrease the impact of time on their movements.

+After digestion, you are effected by a modified *haste* spell.
+You experience the "lethargy" effect described in the spell once every (G + 1) rounds instead of when the spell ends.

 #### of Weightlessness
+A thin, dark blue, decarbonated potion used by adventurers and arcanists to decrease the impact of gravity on their movements.

+After digestion, you are effected by a modified *levitate* spell.
+The speed at which you may maneuver is (G * 5ft) instead of 20ft.
+You must still use your Full Action to move horizontally.

 #### of Flight
+A thin, dark blue, decarbonated potion used by adventurers and arcanists to completely disregard the impact of gravity on their movements.

+After digestion, you are effected by a modified *fly* spell.
+The

 #### of Water Breathing
 #### of Liquid Form
 #### of Gaseous Form